gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 ```

-Add a nice red background and a picture of joe:
+Add a nice red background and a picture of joe.
+The order of components **does matter**.
+Components defined more on bottom (code) are above the compontens defined before.
+This behaviour can be modified by setting the `z` property of an component.
+All components are by default on the `z: 0` level (_=/layer_).
+The same principle applies to all components having same `z` value.
 ```
     // Add background color - using a fire red gradient Rectangle {